This topic explains particular actions that can be performed by live site users in a document library.

 The Open action works similarly as a standard file download link.
 The web browser's standard file download dialog is displayed and you can either open the document or save it to a local disk.
 The same behavior can be expected when you click the document's name in the library listing.

-The Properties action opens a dialog where properties of the CMS.File can be configured the same way as in CMS Desk -> Content -> Edit -> Form.
-The dialog uses the Alternative form form specified in the Document form property of the web part.
+The Properties action opens a dialog where properties of the CMS.File document can be configured the same way as in CMS Desk -> Content -> Edit -> Form.
+The dialog uses the Alternative form specified in the Document form property of the web part.
 If no form is specified, the CMS.File.DocumentLibrary form is used.
 If even this form is not available, CMS.File document type's default form is used.

 The Permissions action opens a dialog for configuration of permissions for the particular document, similarly as in CMS Desk -> Content -> Edit -> Properties -> Security.
 Please refer to the Configuring document-level permissions on the live site section of the Security topic for more details.